+In this brief article I intend to read Aravind Adiga’s The White Tiger in the light of some insights about neoliberalism as discussed by Franco Berardi.
 In his celebrated book, The Soul at Work, Franco Berardi offers a sustained explanation of workerist Marxism as well as the nature of digital capital and its ‘appropriation’ of the human souls in the processes of production.
 He, however, is precise in using the term soul.
 Berardi asserts:

 The soul I intend to discuss does not have much to do with the spirit.
 It is rather the vital breath that converts biological matter into an animated body.

 I want to discuss the soul in a materialistic way.
 What the body can do, that is its soul, as Spinoza said.
 (21)